KtTableLegacy

 align alignment of column text String "center", "left", "right" left

-cellClass classes to this column's to .kt-table__cell elements String, Array, Object "responsive" -
+cellClass classes to this column's to .kt-table-legacy__cell elements String, Array, Object "responsive" -

 default if cell value is undefined, use default.
 Does not work if you use custom render String - -